LTDakin/LTDakin.github.io/README.md

 ## About Me:
 I am currently a Junior at the University of Arizona studying Computer Science.
 I chose this path because I want to learn the skills to be able to help others and make their lives simpiler and more enjoyable.
 I originally was super interested in Biology and thinking about becoming a doctor, but thanks to a close friend of mine they convinced me to check out some cs.

 Since then I transistioned to Bioinformatics, and then finally computer science!
 It's flexibilty and impact are what drew me in to the subject.
-The amount of possibilities cs has to help others really excited me.
+The amount of possibilities computer science has to help others really excited me.
 Programing is such a wide and sometimes overwhelming field, but as my dad always says:

 > When you think something seems impossible just put your head down and **do the work**
 >*- Lloyd Earl.
 Dakin*